joshuaeckroth/csci221-website/guide/proficiency-exams.markdown

 - create a session, detach from it, log out, log back in, reattach session
 - list all active sessions
 - create multiple windows in session, switch among them
-- split a window, switch among the windows
+- split a window into panes (both panes visible on screen), switch among the panes

 ## Git